arobson/consequent/docs/storage-adapters.md

 ### `create (actorType)`

-Creates and returns an actor store instance for a specific type of actor.
+Returns a promise that resolve to an actor store instance for a specific type of actor.

 ### `fetch (actorId)`